 - Every parent whose words of loving concern have fallen on a teenager’s deaf ears knows hard-packed ground.

 - Everyone who has operated a business with integrity, only to see clients go where prices are cheaper, understands shallow roots.

 The sower does not do that.
-He accepts the reality that a good chunk of seed will fall on bad soil.
+The sower accepts the reality that a good quantity of seed will fall on bad soil.
 Yet the sower keeps sowing.
 Jesus keeps spreading the word, and he calls us to do the same.
 But Jesus calls us to something even more in this parable.
 He calls us to hope.

 Jesus challenges us to believe in God’s abundance.
 See, the story could have ended with a normal harvest from good soil.
-As the Jewish song for Passover goes, “ Dayenu: that would have been enough.”
+There’s a song for Passover that goes, “ Dayenu: that would have been enough.”
 But this story is filled with the promise of lavish abundance, even in the face of rejection and the hard realities of living in this world.

 The story is about God’s abundant generosity, and God’s desire to draw us into the kind of transformation that bears abundantly more than a “normal” crop could possibly bear.
 Hear God’s love for you and be broken like the shell of a seed, to become something new, as part of God’s story.
 Let the Word of God grow in you, and produce an abundance in you!
 Let these parables read you, and change you.
 All who have ears, listen!